Friday, October 12

 3) Queen Anne Square – Tour Queen Anne Square – one of Newport’s most creative and controversial examples of adaptive reuse.
 Roger Mandle will discuss the design rationale, its connection to the history of the space, and the decision to work with Maya Lin.

 4) Antone Academic Center- Ochre Court/Wetmore Stables – Gilded-Age stables are not typical spaces for university teaching and learning.
-See how these ornate buildings constructed for horses and automobiles have been transformed into a 21st-century center for studio arts, humanities, and our own Noreen Stonor Drexel Cultural and Historic Preservation Program.
+Led by Jeff Baker of Meswick Cohen Wilson Baker Architects, see how these ornate buildings constructed for horses and automobiles have been transformed into a 21st-century center for studio arts, humanities, and our own Noreen Stonor Drexel Cultural and Historic Preservation Program.

 5) Colonial Streetscape Tour – Newport’s charming historic streetscapes look the way they do for a reason, and this tour tells the story of 20th century preservation efforts in Newport, while winding through the Upper Thames and Point neighborhoods.
 Special attention will be paid to the Newport Restoration Foundation’s collection of 18th century homes and their tenant-steward program, and the tour will stop inside one of these unique properties.